henrybear327/Proton-API-Bridge/README.md

 - [x] Point to the right proton-go-api branch
     - [x] Run `go get github.com/henrybear327/go-proton-api@dev` to update go mod
 - [x] Pass in AppVersion as a config option
+- [x] Proper error handling by looking at the return code instead of the error string
+    - [x] Duplicated folder name handling: 422: A file or folder with that name already exists (Code=2500, Status=422)
+    - [x] Not found: ERROR RESTY 422: File or folder was not found.
+(Code=2501, Status=422), Attempt 1
+    - [x] Failed upload: Draft already exists on this revision (Code=2500, Status=409)

 ### Known limitations